 What are the signs of teething?

-While some milk teeth arrive unannounced, others will appear all guns blazing – with excessive dribbling and irritability sore red gums, flushed cheeks (even just one single flushed cheek), night crying and fitful feeding.
+While some milk teeth arrive unannounced, others will appear all guns blazing – with excessive dribbling and irritability, sore red gums, flushed cheeks (even just one single flushed cheek), night crying and fitful feeding.
 Your baby may also chew things frantically and become unusually grumpy.
-And it can make parents fret as much as babies: it’s no surprise that teething is one of the most searched-for baby terms on Google, with the most common questions being ‘is my baby teething’ (usually preceded by ‘help’!)
+And it can make parents fret as much as babies: it’s no surprise that teething is one of the most searched-for baby terms on Google, with the most common question being ‘Is my baby teething’ (usually preceded by ‘help’!)